tslocke/hobo/doc/manual/FAQ.markdown

 Make sure that your relationships have the :inverse_of option set on both ends or this technique will make things worse rather than better.

+Also ensure that every column that you are sorting or searching on is indexed in your database.

 *Caching* a Hobo application is much easier than caching a Rails application.
 Rails caching is described in the [Caching with Rails